SineMag/JSON-Server-WorkShop/README.md

 ### Running the JSON Server
 #### ```run``` this on the terminal (front-end)

+ * make sure you are running on the correct folder

 ```$ npx json-server --watch src/data/dbz.json
 --watch/-w can be omitted, JSON Server 1+ watches for file changes by default
 JSON Server started on PORT :3000